OS-Lee/FileViewCounter/README.md

 https://1drv.ms/u/s!ArH29oxgtifigQ0-7kGOjPVV7Zte

+You may try to install the packaged webpart file-view-counter.sppkg to your tenant.

 If you have a large library, you need optimize the logic to paging/batch for better performance.

 ## Used SharePoint Framework Version